 - Scaling in the scalp area is mainly absent in most of the patients and they exhibit a normal density of hair growth.

 - As the patients are well-aware of this habit which may lead to the lower self-esteem commonly associated with the negative behavior of the people around them.

-- The environment plays an important role in this condition as many patients in a comfortable environment may forget about this habit and urge to pull their hair which may resume the change of environment.
+- The environment plays an important role in this condition as many patients in a comfortable environment may forget about this habit.

 - Isolated behavior among these patients is really common.